 Graphics – 7/10

-The Mortal Kombat series has always been known for it’s wide variety of different types of stages and settings, and Deception is no different.
-Featuring a range of stages reminiscent of series classics, as well as new kinds if stages that present some of the most sadistic stage fatalities in the series, the game doesn’t fail to impress in this respect at all.
-Bar my least favourite character in the series, Bo’ Rai Cho, it also has a particularly impressive character roster, with not only some of the fan favourite of recent years returning such as Kenshi and Li Mei, but also the return of a couple of classics that Ed Boon himself felt had been absent from the series for far too long, such as Baraka, Nightwolf and Sindel.
+The Mortal Kombat series has always been known for its wide variety of different types of stages and settings, and Deception is no different.
+Featuring a range of stages reminiscent of series classics, as well as new kinds of stages that present some of the most sadistic stage fatalities in the series, the game doesn’t fail to impress in this respect at all.
+Bar my least favorite character in the series, Bo’ Rai Cho, it also has a particularly impressive character roster, with not only some of the fan-favorite of recent years returning such as Kenshi and Li Mei, but also the return of a couple of classics that Ed Boon himself felt had been absent from the series for far too long, such as Baraka, Nightwolf and Sindel.

 Gameplay – 9/10

-Aside from having the traditional arcade and story modes, the krypt mode returns from Mortal: Deadly Alliance, as well as including two mini games; Chess Kombat, and my favourite feature of the entire game, Puzzle Kombat; a Tetris style game in which each character has his/her own abilities available to throw off the opposing player.
+Aside from having the traditional arcade and story modes, the krypt mode returns from Mortal: Deadly Alliance, as well as including two mini-games; Chess Kombat, and my favorite feature of the entire game, Puzzle Kombat; a Tetris style game in which each character has his/her own abilities available to throw off the opposing player.
 As well as the traditional fatalities, the developers introduced the facility of players being able to perform hara-kiris, which are fatalities that layer can perform on their own characters as opposed to their opponents.
-It all makes for one of the most gruesome, addicting and satisfying fighting games ever developed in my own personal opinion.
+It all makes for one of the most gruesome, addicting, and satisfying fighting games ever developed in my own personal opinion.

 Controls – 8/10